camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 * Example in NodeJS?
 -->

 ## Integration tests

 Test the process in a close-to-real-life environment.
 This verifies that it really works before releasing a new version of your process definition, which includes *human-driven*, *exploratory* tests.

 Clearly *define your goals* for integration tests!
-Goals could be
+Goals could be:

-* end user & acceptance tests,
+* End user & acceptance tests
-* complete end-to-end tests,
+* Complete end-to-end tests
-* performance & load tests, etc...
+* Performance & load tests, etc.

-Carefully consider to *automate* tests on scope 3.
-You need to look at the overall effort spent on writing test automation code and maintaining it, when being compared with executing human-driven tests for your software project's lifespan.
+Carefully consider *automating* tests on scope 3.
+You need to look at the overall effort spent on writing test automation code and maintaining it when compared with executing human-driven tests for your software project's lifespan.
 The best choice depends very much on the frequency of regression test runs.

 Most effort is typically invested in setting up proper test data in surrounding systems.

-Configure your tests to be dedicated integration tests, and seperate them from unit or process tests.
+Configure your tests to be dedicated integration tests, and separate them from unit or process tests.

 You can use typical industry standard tools for integration testing together with Camunda.

 ## Technical setup and example using Camunda Platform 7

 :::caution Camunda Platform 7 only
 This section targets Camunda Platform 7.x only.
-Please refer to the previous sections if you are looking for Camunda Cloud.
+Refer to the previous sections if you are using Camunda Cloud.
 :::

 Camunda Platform 7 also has support for writing tests in Java.
 This section gives you an example, the basic ideas of test scopes and testing in chunks are also valid with Camunda Platform 7.

 The technical setup for Camunda Platform 7:

 1. Use [*JUnit*](http://junit.org) as unit test framework.
 2. Use Camunda's [JUnit Rule](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.16/org/camunda/bpm/engine/test/ProcessEngineRule.html) to ramp up an in-memory process engine where the [JobExecutor](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.16/org/camunda/bpm/engine/test/Deployment.html) is turned off.
-3. Use Camunda's [@Deployment](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.16/org/camunda/bpm/engine/test/Deployment.html) annotation to deploy and undeploy one or more process definitions under test for a single test method.
+3. Use Camunda's [@Deployment](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.16/org/camunda/bpm/engine/test/Deployment.html) annotation to deploy and un-deploy one or more process definitions under test for a single test method.
 4. Use [camunda-bpm-assert](http://github.com/camunda/camunda-bpm-assert) to easily check whether your expectations about the state of the process are met.
 5. Use mocking of your choice, e.g. [Mockito](http://mockito.org) plus [PowerMock](https://github.com/jayway/powermock/) to mock service methods and verify that services are called as expected.
 6. Use Camunda's [MockExpressionManager](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.16/org/camunda/bpm/engine/test/mock/MockExpressionManager.html) to resolve bean names used in your process definition without the need to ramp up the dependency injection framework (like CDI or Spring).
 7. Use an [In-Memory H2 database](http://www.h2database.com/html/features.html#in_memory_databases) as default database to test processes on developer machines.
 If required, you can run the same tests on *multiple databases*, e.g. Oracle, DB2, or MS-SQL on a CI-Server.
-To achieve that, you can make use of (e.g. maven) profiles and Java properties files for database configuration.
+To achieve that, you can make use of (e.g. Maven) profiles and Java properties files for database configuration.

 Let's use the same example as above.

 A typical test case will look like this: